NUCALA Risks & Side Effects

 • hives

-• herpes zoster infections.
-Herpes zoster infections that can cause shingles have happened in people who received NUCALA.
+• herpes zoster infections that can cause shingles have happened in people who received NUCALA.